kgdunn/pid-book/design-analysis-experiments/full-factorial-designs/analysis-by-least-squares-modelling.rst

 #.
 Note how the :math:`\mathbf{X}^T\mathbf{X}` matrix has zeros on the off-diagonals.
 This confirms, algebraically, what we knew intuitively.
 The change we made in temperature, :math:`T`, was independent of the changes we made in substrate concentration, :math:`S`.
 This means that we can separately calculate *and interpret* the slope coefficients in the model.

 #.
 What is the interpretation of, for example, :math:`b_T = -5`?
-Recall that it is the effect of increasing the temperature by **1 unit**.
+Recall, from the section on :ref:`linear regression interpretation <MLR_coefficient_interpretation>`, that it is the effect of increasing the temperature by **1 unit**.
 In this case, the :math:`x_T` variable has been normalized, but this slope coefficient represents the effect of changing :math:`x_T` from 0 to 1, which in the original units of the variables is a change from 346 to 354 K, that is, an 8 K increase in temperature.
 It equally well represents the effect of changing :math:`x_T` from :math:`-1` to 0: a change from 338 K to 346 K decreases conversion by 5%.

 	Similarly, the slope coefficient for :math:`b_S = -3` represents the expected decrease in conversion when :math:`S` is increased from 1.50 g/L to 1.75 g/L.